 You can apply for access to information held by Commission through the Right to Information or Information Privacy process.
-Access is provided for under the Right to Information Act 2009 and the Information Privacy Act 2009.
+Access is provided under the Right to Information Act 2009 and the Information Privacy Act 2009.

 Where information isn’t readily available through existing published information, you can access through a Right to Information (RTI) or Information Privacy (IP) application.
 We are committed to protecting your personal information and will store and use it appropriately.